Anuj3366/BidCommerce/README.md

     ```

 3. **Install the dependencies**
-    Navigate into the frontend directory and run:
+    Navigate into the directory and run:
     ```
     npm install
     ```

 4. **Start the development servers**
-    Navigate into the frontend directory and run:
+    Navigate into the directory and run:
     ```
     npm start
     ```